-Disciplines: Soil and Groundwater Assessments and Remediation, Storage Tank/Gas Bar Site Decommissioning, Vapour Intrusion, Vapour Mitigation, Agricultural-Environmental Issues, Permit to Take Water, Excess Soil Management.
+Disciplines: Soil and Groundwater Assessments and Remediation, Excess Soil Management, Storage Tank/Gas Bar Site Decommissioning, Vapour Intrusion, Vapour Mitigation, Agricultural-Environmental Issues, Permit to Take Water, and Excess Soil Management.

 Allan Clifford Lawton (“Cliff”) is a project manager at Dragun.
 Cliff joined Dragun in 1993 and has a B.Sc. and a M.Sc. in geology.